limograf/caldervalleyscouts/content/about/index.md

 The boys and girls in the Group do loads of activities around Todmorden and further afield.
 We have our own [minibuses](/bookings), which we use for camps and trips, and which are available for use by other community groups.

 We welcome and encourage you to join us!
+Write anything here.

 [Volunteer](/join/volunteer) | [Join Up](/join/)